Revenge play: History and development

 One of the great contentions of the revenge tragedy is the issue of private revenge vs. divine revenge or public (i.e. state sanctioned) revenge.
 In his essay, "Of Revenge," Francis Bacon writes: "the first wrong, it doth but offend the law; but the revenge of that wrong, putteth the Law out of Office.
 Certainly, in taking revenge, a man is but even with his Enemy.
-But in passing it over, he is Superior: For it is a princes part to Pardon."
+But in passing it over, he is Superior: For it is a prince's part to Pardon."

 As the genre gained popularity, playwrights explored the issue of private vs. public or state justice through the introduction of a variety of revenge characters.
 In Antonio's Revenge, John Marston creates a character named Pandulpho who embodies an idea from the Spanish Tragedy of the Senecan stoic.
 The Senecan stoic is not ruled by emotions but rather follows a balance of cosmic determinism and human freedom to avoid misfortune.
 In Hamlet, Shakespeare explores the complexities of the very human desire for revenge in the face of stoic philosophy and ethics.
 Throughout the play, Hamlet struggles to avenge his father's murder (as has been demanded of him by his father's ghost), and only does so in the end by mischance.

 Other play writers of the period questioned the conventions of the genre through parody reversals of generic expectations.
 In The Revenger's Tragedy, currently ascribed to Thomas Middleton but formerly thought to be by Cyril Tourneur, the revenge character Vindice is a spiteful man whose pleasure in the act of revenge is what seems to be his true motivation for its fulfillment.
-The Atheist's Tragedy also by Tourneur followed an anti-revenge plot by having Montferrer's ghost explicitly order his son Charlemont not to seek revenge in order to avoid the villainy of violence.
+The Atheist's Tragedy by Tourneur followed an anti-revenge plot by having Montferrer's ghost explicitly order his son Charlemont not to seek revenge in order to avoid the villainy of violence.